- CLASS: Amphibia (Amphibians)

 Like all amphibians, mantellas have skin that soaks up water.
 If something happens to change the water, amphibians are some of the first to feel it.
 Much like frogs in all other parts of the world, the health of mantellas can help scientists determine the health of Madagascar’s rainforests, air, and waterways.
 Because mantella populations are small, the slightest problem or mildest pollutant could be enough to completely wipe them out.

-Eleven mantella species are either at critical risk, endangered, or vulnerable.
+Ten mantella species are either at critical risk, endangered, or vulnerable, and another species is near threatened.
 Threats to these delicate frogs include habitat loss, contaminants, introduced species, global climate change, and collection for the pet trade.
 Some, like the golden mantella, live only in tiny, limited areas, making them sensitive to over collection by people wanting to have the colorful frogs as pets.
 The San Diego Zoo is involved in breeding two mantella species to learn more about them and to help preserve these jewels of the rainforest for future generations.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.